Pass multiple models to QListView

 self._workers[worker.job_id] = worker

-# Set default status to waiting, 0 progress.
+# Set default state: waiting, 0 progress.

 self.model.add(worker.job_id, DEFAULT_STATE.copy())